MythicalFlame/EcoRedux-Wiki/Custom Weaponry/GunTypes/Flintlock.md

 ---

-Muskets are crafted in 4 seperate parts.
+Flintlocks are crafted in 3 seperate parts.
 These are:

- - Musket Stock
+ - Flintlock Stock

  - Musket barrel

- - Bayonet

  - Musket Hammer